 A certification could boost your salary.

-The DANB reported that CDAs earn a median salary of $20.46 an hour, nearly $2 more per hour than non-certified dental assistants.
+The 2019 DANB survey reports that CDAs earn a median salary of $20.76 an hour, nearly $2 more per hour than non-certified dental assistants.

 CDAs often receive other benefits such as paid time off and employer-sponsored retirement plans.

 Even after you land a job as a dental assistant, you can still benefit from continuing education opportunities in order to stay current in the field, maintain a certification or comply with state requirements.